martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 # Acknowledgments

-Marten Seemann was the original progenitor of the version aliasing approach.
+Marten Seemann was the original creator of the version aliasing approach.

 # Change Log

 > **RFC Editor's Note:** Please remove this section prior to
 > publication of a final version of this document.

+## since draft-duke-quic-version-aliasing-02

+* Discussed request forgery attacks
+* Specified 0RTT status of the transport parameter

 ## since draft-duke-quic-version-aliasing-01